enjaku4/rabarber/README.md

 ```
 - `current_user_method` must be a symbol representing the method that returns the currently authenticated user.
 The default value is `:current_user`.
 - `must_have_roles` must be a boolean determining whether a user with no roles can access endpoints permitted to everyone.
 The default value is `false` (allowing users without roles to access endpoints permitted to everyone).
+- `when_roles_missing` must be a proc where you can define the behaviour when the roles specified in `grant_access` are missing (`missing_roles` is an array of missing roles, `context` is a string which looks like this: `"InvoicesController#index"`).
+By default, missing roles are ignored and only a warning is logged.
-- `when_unauthorized` must be a lambda where you can define your actions when access is not authorized (`controller` is an instance of the controller where the code is executed).
+- `when_unauthorized` must be a proc where you can define your actions when access is not authorized (`controller` is an instance of the controller where the code is executed).
 By default, the user is redirected back if the request format is HTML; otherwise, a 401 Unauthorized response is sent.

 ## Roles